techmania-team/techmania-docs/English/Radar.md

 Normalization range: `[0, 40]`

-# Shift

-Describes how often the pattern changes tempo.
-This value is not displayed in the select pattern screen, as it's 0 for most patterns, but it does affect the suggested level.

-Raw value: `number of unique time events`.

 # Suggested level

 All values used are raw values. `Round` means round to the nearest integer.

 ```
 Suggested level = Round(
-    density * 0.87 +
+    density * 0.85 +
-    voltage * 0.1 +
+    voltage * 0.12 +
-    speed * 0.4 +
+    speed * 0.02 +
     chaos * 0 +
-    async * 0.06 +
+    async * 0.03
-    shift * 0.06 +
-    0.23)
+    1.12)
 ```

-This formula is calculated using linear regression on 100 patterns.
+This formula is calculated using linear regression on 448 patterns.
 If we apply it to the same patterns and compare the suggested levels with the original levels:
-* 42% of suggested levels match the original level
+* 45.54% of suggested levels match the original level
-* 91% of suggested levels are within 1 level from the original level
+* 93.75% of suggested levels are within 1 level from the original level
-* 98% of suggested levels are within 2 levels from the original level
+* 99.33% of suggested levels are within 2 levels from the original level

+Therefore, the recommended way to use this feature is:
+1. Come up with a level using your own judgement.
+2. View the suggested level.
+3. If the two levels differ by 2 or more, consider adjusting your level towards the suggested one.